matthieuSolente/wcag-for-email/README.md

 To further **enhance email accessibility**, I created a page based on the French framework in this area, the "**General Accessibility Framework for Administrations**" (RGAA).
 Fully **based on WCAG**, this framework outlines the criteria necessary to **ensure full compliance**.

-The "Tests and Criteria" page is simply **the most comprehensive and clear summary** I have found on the web regarding WCAG guidelines.
+The french government "Tests and Criteria" page is simply **the most comprehensive and clear summary** I have found on the web regarding WCAG guidelines.

 The **logical classification** and **enumeration of criteria** make it easier to identify key points of attention when analyzing an email or a web page.
 The **descriptions of the tests** to be performed for each criterion provide valuable assistance, making it **easier to understand** and remember the compliance criteria.